AndrewJBateman/node-kafka-webhooks/README.md

 # :zap: Node Kafka Webhooks

-* Kafka client KafkaJS used with Slack bot and webhoooks to send user notification of a released NPM module
+* Work in progress: Kafka client KafkaJS used to interract with Confluent Cloud
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/node-kafka-webhooks?style=plastic)